-SKILL MAXIMUM TIME LIMIT Patient Assessment/Management - Trauma 10 minutes Patient Assessment/Management - Medical 15 minutes Bag-Valve-Mask Ventilation of an Apneic Adult Patient 5 minutes Oxygen Administration by Non-rebreather Mask 5 minutes Cardiac Arrest Management/AED 10 minutes Spinal Immobilization (Supine Patient) 10 minutes Random EMT Skills Ranges from 5 - 10 minutes
+SKILL MAXIMUM TIME LIMIT Patient Assessment/Management - Trauma Patient 10 minutes Assessment/Management - Medical 15 minutes Bag-Valve-Mask Ventilation of an Apneic Adult Patient Oxygen 5 minutes Administration by Non-rebreather Mask Cardiac Arrest 5 minutes Management/AED 10 minutes Spinal Immobilization (Supine Patient) EMT only 10 minutes Random EMT Skills EMT only Ranges from 5 - 10 minutes

 The Examination Coordinator is responsible for the timely flow of candidates through all skills.
 It is imperative to promptly begin the psychomotor examination at the scheduled time or you will add unnecessary stress to the candidates.
 It is best to schedule the Skill Examiners Orientation (including all Simulated Patients) one-half (1⁄2) to one (1) hour before scheduling candidates to arrive at the examination site.
 This should permit ample opportunity for orientation of all examiners; time for each examiner to thoroughly read the specific skill essay, instructions, and review the specific skill evaluation form; briefing and moulaging of the Simulated Patients; checking all equipment for the examination; and time for the Exam Coordinator to individually address any areas in question before actual evaluation of any candidate begins.
-If this is the first EMT psychomotor examination you have coordinated, or you have inexperienced evaluators, we strongly advise permitting one (1) full hour for the Skill Examiners Orientation before requiring candidates to arrive at the examination site.
+If this is the first EMR/EMT psychomotor examination you have coordinated, or you have inexperienced evaluators, we strongly advise permitting one (1) full hour for the Skill Examiners Orientation before requiring candidates to arrive at the examination site.